damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.html.md

 _make_ the documentation and send the link in the response.
 For those situations where making documentation is a more time consuming exercise:

-- add the "documentation" tag to the ticket,
+- click the "Document this" checkbox on the ticket,
 - respond to the ticket,

-- create an issue on the [GitLab CE](https://gitlab.com/gitlab-org/gitlab-ce/) or [GitLab EE](https://gitlab.com/gitlab-org/gitlab-ee/) repo linking to the ZenDesk ticket and add the "Documentation" label, and
-- add the link to this issue in the ZenDesk ticket.
+Tickets with the "Document this" option ticked will be added to a Google spreadsheet which the docs team can access.

 ### Create issues<a name="create-issue"></a>